PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that contract to `[25,1,512]` from the source tensor and the LSTM input-weight shape, then propagates the sequence length through the bidirectional output.
 The normal sequential `-cotof` path consequently completes and emits its reports.
-The model remains an active accuracy non-pass with the normalized reason `qlinear_matmul_single_quantum_outlier`: both LSTMs are within `6.7e-6`, while the final QLinearMatMul has one-quantum maximum error that propagates to a final maximum absolute error of `0.14842605590820312`.
-Mean absolute error is `1.3509051097190739e-5`, RMSE is `0.0011565761101850747`, and cosine similarity is `0.9999999968466379`.
+The model remains an active accuracy non-pass with normalized reason `lstm_float_drift_crosses_quantization_boundary_before_qlinear_matmul`.
+The second fused LSTM differs by at most `4.181463737040758e-06`; one value at `[23,266]` then crosses the following QuantizeLinear boundary by one quantum.
+That changes six QLinearMatMul outputs by one quantum.
+ONNX Runtime and direct TFLite QLinearMatMul each match an explicit INT32 NumPy calculation exactly when given their respective quantized input, proving that the matmul lowering itself is not the source.
+The difference propagates to final maximum absolute error `0.14842605590820312`; mean absolute error is `1.3509051097190739e-5`, RMSE is `0.0011565761101850747`, and cosine similarity is `0.9999999968466379`.
+A rounding bias would change valid quantization semantics, so none is added.

 `fcn-resnet50-12-int8.onnx` is the third Tier 1 model with the normalized `onnxruntime_u8s8_saturating_pair_accumulation` reason.
 Its input quantization